salpharre/Employee-Tracker/README.md

 1. Fork it
 2. `git clone`
 3. In directory, follow installation instructions
-4. In directory, run `node start` and follow prompts
+4. In directory, run `node server.js` and follow prompts

 For demo: